attaswift/BigInt/README.md

 ==> "Arbitrary precision arithmetic is fun!"
 ```

-While this is really awesome, please don't use this example code in an actual
+Yay!
+This is truly terrific, but please don't use this example code in an actual
 cryptography system.
-RSA has lots of subtle (and not so subtle) complexities that
+RSA has lots of subtle (and some not so subtle) complications
-we ignored to keep this example short.
+that we ignored to keep this example short.

 ### <a name="pi">Calculating the Digits of π</a>